urbit/docs/docs/arvo/internals/ford/commentary.md

 name of our library onto the stack of libraries.
 This means all of a libraries dependencies will be earlier in `lot` than the library itself, making `lot` a topological ordering on the dependency graph.
-Fourth, we put in `bil` the library hoof and body (with all body twigs collected in a `=~`), keyed by the library name.
+Fourth, we put in `bil` the library hoof and body (with all body hoons collected in a `=~`), keyed by the library name.

 Finally, we recurse, processing the next library in our list.